 The porcelain crown treatment process may take one or two visits to our office, depending on your unique needs.
-The general steps to the procedure include:
+The general steps of the procedure include:

-- Anesthesia: Before the procedure, local anesthesia is administered to numb the affected tooth and surrounding tissues.
-Patients with extreme dental anxiety may also benefit from sedation to calm their nerves and increase comfort.
+- Anesthesia: Before your treatment, local anesthesia is administered to numb the affected tooth and surrounding tissues.
+Patients with extreme dental anxiety may also benefit from sedation dentistry to calm their nerves and increase comfort.

-- Preparing the tooth: To begin treatment, Dr. Casey will reshape the tooth to create a proper base for the crown.
+- Tooth preparation: Dr. Casey will reshape the tooth to create a proper base for the crown.
 Any decayed or damaged portions will be removed during this step.

-- Impressions: Once the tooth has been treated, your dentist will take impressions that will be used to guide technicians at our partner lab.
-He will also provide the lab with specific instructions for matching the color of your crown to your teeth.
+- Impressions: Once the tooth has been treated, we will take impressions that will be used to guide the technicians at our partner lab.
+We will also provide the lab with specific instructions for matching the color of your crown to your teeth.
 (Patients who qualify for same-day crowns will receive their restoration during the same appointment.)

-- Temporary crown: If your crown is being fabricated by a dental laboratory, Dr. Casey will bond a temporary crown into place to protect the tooth until your final restoration is complete.
+- Temporary crown: If your crown is being fabricated by the dental laboratory, Dr. Casey will bond a temporary crown into place to protect the tooth until your final restoration is complete.

 - Fabrication of final crown: Generally, it takes about two to three weeks for a lab technician to craft your custom crown.
-(Same-day crowns will be fabricated in our in-office milling machine for eligible patients.)
+(Same-day crowns will be fabricated onsite using our in-office milling machine for eligible patients.)

 - Placement of final restoration: Once your porcelain crown has been created, Dr. Casey will assess the fit and bond your new restoration into place.
-The result is a beautiful, fully functional smile.
+The result is an attractive, fully functional smile.

 Benefits of Porcelain Crowns

 Dental crowns provide a number of functional and cosmetic benefits.
 The advantages in terms of oral health and aesthetics are discussed in detail below.